airyhq/airy/docs/docs/conversational-ai/cognigy-ai.md

 To test the connection, write a message to one of your channels: Airy Core will forward it to your Cognigy.AI installation, which will respond to the Airy Core API according to its conversation [Flow](/integrations/cognigy-ai#step-2-create-a-cognigyai-flow) .

-The screenshot below was taken on a [Airy Live Chat Plugin](/sources/chatplugin/overview) channel from an Airy instance connected to Cognigy.AI.
+The screenshot below was taken on a [Airy Live Chat Plugin](/sources/chatplugin/overview) channel from an instance connected to Cognigy.AI through Airy Core's Cognigy.AI [connector](/concepts/architecture#components).
 It shows an example where a message sent to Airy Core is automatically responded to according to a [Cognigy.AI Flow](/integrations/cognigy-ai#step-2-create-a-cognigyai-flow) where the Live Agent responds "Hi from Cognigy! 👋" to a contact's first message.

 <center><img alt="Cognigy.AI Airy connection" src={useBaseUrl('img/conversational-ai/cognigy/messagingExample.png')} /></center>